Murphy316/mdfile/docs/Solution Readme.md

 <em>Capstone2020 is an application that provides a starter-kit for BC Gov program areas to launch a user-installable mobile app with the ability to deliver information to users or to collect information from users as part of a digital solution.
 This guide is designed as a series of tutorials.</em>

 ## Prerequisites
 It is assumed that your team is familiar with modern web-based programming languages and techniques.
+If you are new to react start by reading [this article](https://reactjs.org/docs/thinking-in-react.html)

 This solution was developed using:

 * [react.js](https://reactjs.org/docs/getting-started.html) framework and,